david-pugh-gcell/GCellBeaconScanner_Android/README.md

 ````

 ## Add Permission Handler
-In order to ask user for relevant permission in Marshmallow, you need to implement a *onRequestPermissionResult* method.
-This just calls the *permissionResult* method in the GCellBeaconScanmanager which will deal with the values.
+The GCellBeaconScanManager library automatically checks and, if required, requests the appropriate location permissions in Marshmallow.
+In order to handle this request properly you need to implement a *onRequestPermissionResult* method in your Activity.
+This just calls the *permissionResult* method in the GCellBeaconScanManager Library which will deal with the values.
+The GCellBeaconScanManager Library requests permissions with a requestCode value of 1.
+If you need to request additional permissions in your project, either use a requestCode value greater than 1 or change the code the library uses by changing the value of  *coarseLocationRequestcode*.

 ````java